glackyy/glackyy/README.md

 # 💫 Hi my name is : Othmane Boubecheur
-# I'm a Full Stack Developper
+# ⌨️ I'm a Full Stack Developper from Morocco 🇲🇦
 🔭 I’m currently working on Java and C Projects<br>🌱 I’m currently learning C/C++, Docker<br>💬 Ask me about Anything.
 You are welcome<br>📫 How to reach me othmanesticky@gmail.com